qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 ![Figure 2.19 Driver for...](images/page_116_vector_360.png)
 *Figure 2.19 Driver for a table-driven LL(1) parser.*

-### Pseudocode for such a parser appears in Figure 2.19.
-The code is language

-### independent.
-It requires a language-dependent parsing table, generally produced

-### by an automatic tool.
-For the calculator grammar of Figure 2.16, the table appears

-### in Figure 2.20.
-■
-To illustrate the algorithm, Figure 2.21 shows a trace of the stack and the input **EXAMPLE** 2.34
+Pseudocode for such a parser appears in Figure 2.19.
+The code is language independent.
+It requires a language-*dependent* parsing table, generally produced by an automatic tool.
+For the calculator grammar of Figure 2.16, the table appears in Figure 2.20. ■ To illustrate the algorithm, Figure 2.21 shows a trace of the stack and the input **EXAMPLE** 2.34

-### over time, for the sum-and-average program of Example 2.24.
-The parser iter-

-### ates around a loop in which it pops the top symbol off the stack and performs

-### the following actions: If the popped symbol is a terminal, the parser attempts

-### to match it against an incoming token from the scanner.
-If the match fails, the

-### parser announces a syntax error and initiates some sort of error recovery (see Sec-

-### tion 2.3.5).
-If the popped symbol is a nonterminal, the parser uses that nontermi-

-### nal together with the next available input token to index into a two-dimensional

-### table that tells it which production to predict (or whether to announce a syntax

-error and initiate recovery).
+over time, for the sum-and-average program of Example 2.24.
+The parser iter- ates around a loop in which it pops the top symbol off the stack and performs the following actions: If the popped symbol is a terminal, the parser attempts to match it against an incoming token from the scanner.
+If the match fails, the parser announces a syntax error and initiates some sort of error recovery (see Sec- tion 2.3.5).
+If the popped symbol is a nonterminal, the parser uses that nontermi- nal together with the next available input token to index into a two-dimensional table that tells it which production to predict (or whether to announce a syntax error and initiate recovery).
 Initially, the parse stack contains the start symbol of the grammar (in our case, *program*).
 When it predicts a production, the parser pushes the right-hand-side symbols onto the parse stack in reverse order, so the ﬁrst of those symbols ends up at top-of-stack.
 The parse completes successfully when we match the end marker

 Table-driven parse of the “sum and average” program